vickonrails/avocado-ui/src/components/button/Readme.md

 - [x] should render empty button without errors
 - [x] should render a spinner when `loading` is set to `true`
 - [x] should not be clickable when button is loading
-- [ ] should render a link when `type` is set to link
-- [ ] should not render as link when href is undefined